 B. Eng., University of Science and Technology Beijing

-Professor Jinhua Zhao holds joint tenure system appointments in the Department of Economics and the Department of Agricultural, Food, and Resource Economics.
-He is also Director of the Environmental Science and Policy Program at Michigan State University.
+Professor Jinhua Zhao held joint tenure system appointments in the Department of Economics and the Department of Agricultural, Food, and Resource Economics.
+He was a member of the AFRE faculty from 2008 to 2021.
+He also served as Director of the Environmental Science and Policy Program at Michigan State University.
 He is a member of the Environmental Economics Advisory Committee of the US EPA’s Science Advisory Board.
 He was a co-editor of the Journal of Environmental Economics and Management and served on the editorial councils of JEEM the Review of Development Economics, and is on the editorial committees of Annual Review of Resource Economics and Frontier of Economics in China.

 Professor Zhao conducts research in the broad area of environmental and resource economics, with special interests in global climate change, energy economics, technology adoption, dynamic decision making under uncertainty, and applied microeconomics in general.
 He has conducted research on climate change adaptation, international climate negotiations, emissions trading, soil carbon sequestration, renewable energies, and the long-run relationship between international trade and the environment.
 His publications have appeared in, among others, International Economic Review, Journal of Economic Theory, Journal of Public Economics, JEEM and American Journal of Agricultural Economics.
 His research projects have been funded by NSF, USDA and US EPA.